opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_3/report.md

 86     Nor do I think _Foley v Foley_ and _Campbell v Campbell_ assist the Plaintiff’s submission that the Defendant’s contributions to the family before their marriage have to be disregarded, given the difference between the statutes on what is to be taken into consideration.
 In any case, I decline to follow the approach adopted in those cases.

 87     I therefore agree with the DJ that the period of cohabitation can be taken into account when deciding the division of the matrimonial assets.
 This was indeed the approach taken by the High Court in _JAF v JAE_ , a case that was not referred to by parties, at \[20\] – \[21\].
 The duration of 20 years was within the discretion of the DJ to decide based on the evidence, which showed that the Defendant had in fact looked after the Plaintiff and the Interveners, especially when they were younger.
-The 2nd Intervener has also acknowledged that the Defendant showed the Interveners love and care, and helped to look after them.[\[note: 36\]](#Ftn_36)
+The 2nd Intervener has also acknowledged that the Defendant showed the Interveners love and care, and helped to look after them.[^36]

 88     As I have accepted the decision of the DJ to treat the length of marriage between parties to be 20 years (from 1995, when the Defendant’s previous marriage ended, to 2014, when the Plaintiff commenced divorce proceedings), I do not think that the 50% indirect contribution she attributed to the Defendant was wrong.
 Even if the period had ended in 2012, when parties started living apart, a 50% indirect contribution was still within her discretion to make.
 Accordingly, I do not find it necessary to change the percentage of indirect contribution by the Defendant.